spatialanalysis/spatialanalysis.github.io/README.md

 ```
 to update the site.
 There's a nasty combination of Github subtrees and branches underlying this site, because Hugo doesn't work super well with Github pages.

-- When in doubt, edit `config.toml`, for sitewide settings like the website title, headers, and footers.
+- When in doubt, edit `config.toml`, for sitewide settings like the website title, headers, and footers, and to add new menu navigation.
 - To update page content, add to the `content` folder.
 - To update page formatting, go to the `layouts` folder.
 You can copy and modify the original HTML layout files from `themes/hugo-smorg/layouts`.
 - **Don't edit the `public` folder!** (The stuff in there is automatically generated from the files in `content`.)